lweasel/piquant/docs/assessment.rst

     overall_<statistic>_vs_<numerical_parameter_2>_per_<parameter_1>_<other_parameter_values>.pdf

 A plot will be produced for every combination of values of quantification and read simulation parameters, excluding *parameter_1* and *numerical_parameter_2* described above.
-For example, the statistics directories below ``overall_stats_graphs/quant_method/by_read_depth/`` will, for each statistic, contain a plot of that statistic on the y-axis, against read depth on the x-axis, with a line for each quantification method, for each combination of read length, single- or paired-end read, etc. as specified by the ``analyse_runs`` command that was executed.
+For example, the statistics directories below ``overall_stats_graphs/quant_method/by_read_depth/`` will, for each statistic, contain a plot of that statistic on the y-axis, against read depth on the x-axis, with a line for each quantification method, for each combination of read length, single- or paired-end reads, etc. as specified by the ``analyse_runs`` command that was executed.

 *"Grouped statistics" graphs*